roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 |                                        |     |         | 8000V | Air Discharge according to IEC 61000-4-2     |

 :::tip 📝 NOTE
-RAK2247 LPWAN Gateway Concentrator Module is an Electrostatic Sensitive Device and require special precautions when handling.
+RAK2247 WisLink-LoRa is an Electrostatic Sensitive Device and require special precautions when handling.
 :::

 ##### Power Consumption